Tag Archives: Cassie

 Amy and the dragon were still talking.
 I typed, “Need to get outside.
 Bad to fight here.
 Because fire.”

-Kind of have a plan, Daniel thought at me.
+Kind of have a plan, Daniel thought to me.
 Amy’s about to suggest we talk outside.
 If he doesn’t buy it, we run.

 That’s a bad plan, I thought back.
 Continue reading Faerieland: Part 36